 - $200 American Airlines travel voucher

-Loyalty Points will determine upgrade priority
+Loyalty Points now determine upgrade priority

-Instead miles towards Million Miler are calculated based on the distance flown for American marketed flights, or base miles earned for travel on eligible partner marketed flights.
+Instead miles toward Million Miler are calculated based on the distance flown for American marketed flights, or base miles earned for travel on eligible partner marketed flights.
 That means you can’t earn lifetime status through credit card spending (as an example).

-American AAdvantage extending status, double-dipping opportunity
+American AAdvantage status double-dipping

 In theory I love these AAdvantage changes

 Given that well over half of airline miles nowadays are earned through non-flying means, it makes sense to reward people for that as well.
-It’s perfectly logical to reward someone not just for how much they fly with American, but also for how much they use an American Airlines credit card, dine through the AAdvantage Dining program, etc.
+It’s perfectly logical to reward someone not just for how much they fly with American, but also for how much they use an American Airlines credit card, dine through the AAdvantage Dining program, etc. I do find the choices of what does and doesn’t qualify as Loyalty Points to be rather arbitrary, though.

 Of course the concept is one thing, but how is this in reality?